MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

 The game developer chose which things they wanted to expose to their modders with this single `mod.h` header.
-Grug also uses this header to immediately throw an error if the mod is trying to use something that was not mentioned in the header, like `int`, which _is_ valid C.
+Grug also uses this header to immediately throw an error if the mod is trying to use something that was not mentioned in the header. `int` for example would be rejected, since while it might be valid C, it isn't declared by a `typedef` in the header.

 ```c
 #include <stdint.h> // int32_t